· 7 min read

 14 Character Password Ideas

-This password is just as secure as random strings such as ”£_h*u$h£43T3!a3”, yet they harness conceptual associations that make them more accessible to recall.
-You could also add a 4th word and remove the special characters, making the new password MillerdalePineSunshineSquare, however, many companies still require arguably legacy password complexity rules, which you’ve undoubtedly seen, which have arbitrary requirements such as one upper case letter, one lowercase, one number, one special character, etc. A modern approach would mean companies waive the password character complexity requirements for users who choose a sufficiently long password.
-Companies should also consider eliminating maximum password lengths, such as that used by payments provider Paypal, which at the time of writing limited to 20 characters.
+This password is just as secure as random strings such as ”£_h*u$h£43T3!3”, yet eschewing a password for a passphrase harnesses conceptual associations that make them more accessible to recall.
+However, many companies still require arguably legacy password complexity rules, which you’ve undoubtedly seen, which have arbitrary requirements such as one upper case letter, one lowercase, one number, one special character, etc. A modern approach would mean companies waive the password character complexity requirements for users who choose a sufficiently long password.

 Further 14 Character Password Ideas